Introduction

 Selling liquor without a licence

-At Frome Petty Sessions on 31 October 1861, Michael was summoned for selling liquor without a licence at his home at Vobster, Mells.
-In his defence, he told the court he obtained the beer for some navies lodging with him and thought he was doing no harm in selling it.
-Nevertheless, the magistrates were unconvinced and fined him £5 and costs, or one month’s imprisonment.
-Given that the Insolvency Court had confiscated his assets, it is likely he served an additional prison sentence.[7]
+On 31 October 1861, at Frome Petty Sessions, Michael was summoned for selling liquor without a licence at his home at Vobster, Mells.
+In his defence, he told the court he obtained the beer for some navvies lodging with him and thought he was doing no harm in selling it.
+Nevertheless, the magistrates were unconvinced and fined him £5 plus costs, or one month’s imprisonment.
+Given that the Insolvency Court had confiscated his assets, it is likely that he served an additional prison sentence.[7]

 Ilminster

-By 1864, Michael had relocated to Ilminster, Somerset, where he encountered further misfortunes, including the tragic death of his daughter, Charlotte, aged 17, in August 1864.
-A violent altercation with a neighbour in February 1867 resulted in Michael successfully pursuing assault charges against the other party.[8]
-Ongoing financial hardships led to an eviction order from an Ilminster court in November 1867.[9]
+By 1864, Michael had relocated to Ilminster, Somerset, where he returned to coopering.
+However, he encountered further misfortunes, including the tragic death of his seventeen-year-old daughter, Charlotte, who succumbed to a year-long chest abscess on 26 August 1864.
+In February 1867, a violent altercation with a neighbour resulted in Michael successfully pursuing assault charges against the other party.[8]
+Ongoing financial hardships culminated in an eviction order from an Ilminster court in November 1867.[9]

 Bristol

-Following their time in Ilminster, Michael’s family moved to Newtown, Bristol, where he resumed his work as a cooper.
-The 1871 census records the family at 25 Morley Terrace, located near the railway.
-By April 1877, they were residing at Hobb’s Buildings, where Michael operated as a cooper and haulier.[10]
+Following their time in Ilminster, Michael’s family moved to Newtown, Bristol, where he continued to work as a cooper.
+The 1871 census records the family at 25 Morley Terrace, near the railway.
+By April 1877, they resided at Hobb’s Buildings, where Michael operated as a cooper and haulier.[10]

-The urban environment of Bristol posed new difficulties and temptations.
+The urban environment of Bristol presented new difficulties and temptations.
 In April 1869, the Bristol Police Court heard a case where a woman was charged with “stealing two purses and 17s 6d from the trousers pocket of Michael Bowditch, whilst in a cellar.”
-As there were doubts about the woman’s guilt, she was discharged.
+Doubts about the woman’s guilt led to her discharge.
 One newspaper spared its readers the details because they were “of an indecent nature,” which suggests a sexual encounter, possibly with a prostitute.[11]
 In a separate incident in September 1869, a boy was charged with stealing a cask worth six shillings from Michael.[12]

 Emigration to America

-Michael and Charlotte’s eldest child, John, emigrated to America in 1863, paving the way for four of his siblings to do the same- Giles in 1868, Elizabeth in 1869, Eli William in 1882, and Jane in the 1880s.
+Michael and Charlotte’s eldest child, John, emigrated to America in 1863, paving the way for four of his siblings to follow- Giles in 1868, Elizabeth in 1869, Eli William in 1882, and Jane in the 1880s.

 Death